 Obviously these choices are the same as our recommended parts, and all the commentary is still relevant.
 To this end we put together an example system that one might buy in this segment:

-Users going beyond $2000 might decide to spend an extra $80-$100 on the absolute fastest processor (e.g. in an AMD build the 1700X is $349 and 1800X is $399), or double up on memory, storage, or graphics.
+Users going beyond $2000 might decide to double up on memory, storage, or graphics.
 Alternatively, dropping the GTX 1080 Ti down to a GTX 1080 saves $180, which could go to a mechanical hard drive and better CPU cooling.
 Memory is expensive, so moving down to 2x8 GB will save $150 or so, although having such a beefy system with *only* 16 GB of memory might be a 'how many tabs you have open' limiting factor for power users.
-For reference, with my usual workflow and researching for this article, I'm using 26 GB of memory.
+For reference, with my usual workflow, I use about 13-26 GB of memory on average.

 That being said, as we move down the gaming scale for graphics cards, to something like a GTX 1060 or RX 580, can bring the build down by up to $500.
 This CPUs are still relevant, however some users might prefer to alleviate bottlenecks elsewhere, perhaps pushing users to consider our next price point at $1000.